RonakNitr/MediSlot-App-/README.md

    ```

 5. **Access Admin Dashboard:**
-   - Ensure you have your MongoDB instance set up.
+   - Ensure you have your MongoDB instance set up and work.
-   - Register on the website and update MongoDB 'isAdmin' field to 'true' for admin access.
+   - Register on the website and update MongoDB 'isAdmin' field to 'true' for admin access .

 - **Email:** ronakror176@gmail.com